hanleeling/hanleeling.github.io/_pages/cv.md

 Education
 ======
+* M.A. in Asian Languages and Literature, University of Washington, 2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.A. in Linguistics, University of Hawai'i at Manoa, 2018
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Animal Science and Technology, National Taiwan University, 2016

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Spring 2024:
-  * GitHub University
+  * University of Washington
-  * Duties includes: Updates and improvements to template
+  * Duties includes:
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * GitHub University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * GitHub University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Supervisor:

 Skills
 ======